 - 5 cups chopped rhubarb

 - 1 (6 oz.) package of jello gelatin (strawberry, raspberry, cherry, or watermelon )

 - 3 cups miniature marshmallows

 - 1 package white or yellow cake mix (full size) prepared to batter

-- Mix together the chopped rhubarb, dry gelatin and sugar.
-Pour in the bottom of prepared pan.
+- Mix together the chopped rhubarb, dry gelatin, and sugar.
+Pour in the bottom of the prepared pan.
 Top with miniature marshmallows.

-- Prepare cake mix according to package directions; pour batter over marshmallow layer.
+- Prepare cake mix according to package directions; pour batter over the marshmallow layer.

 - Bake until a toothpick inserted in the center comes out clean, 35-45 minutes.
-Cool for 10 minutes; invert cake onto a serving plate.
+Cool for 10 minutes; if desired invert the cake onto a serving plate.
 Serve with whipped topping or ice cream if desired.